kengraf/kengraf.github.io/README.md

 A Github workflow pushes the repo update to AWS S3.
 The S3 bucket not internet accessible.
 The bucket is fronted by a AWS CloudFront distribution (https://d1r0kizfj5s76j.cloudfront.net)
-which is pointed to by (https://kengraf.com)
+which is pointed to by (https://kengraf.com) with a Route53 DNS alias.

 Easy, Peasy, no server.
 Or better yet no $$.